fsaldanha-it/tasklist/README.md

-# Sample REST CRUD API with Spring Boot, Maven and java
+# Sample REST API with Spring Boot, Maven and java

 ## Steps to Setup